qtov/ViATc-English/viatc-0.5.4/README.md

 - Download ViATc https://github.com/magicstep/ViATc-English/archive/master.zip, extract, go into "viatc-0.5.4" folder and double-click viatc-0.5.4en.ahk
 - Look for a new icon in the tray, right-click on it and choose Help.

 Version 0.6 is not finished and most likely never will be.
-Please use 0.5

 Author
 ======